Learning Optimal Strategies for Temporal Tasks in Stochastic Games: Preliminaries and Problem Formulation

-We can now formulate the problem we consider in this work. \begin{problem} For a given LTL task specification $\varphi$ and an SG $\mathcal{G}$ where the transition probabilities are completely unknown, design a model-free RL approach to learn an optimal controller strategy under which the given LTL tasks are performed successfully with the highest probability against an optimal (i.e., worst case) adversary. \end{problem}
+\begin{problem} For a given LTL task specification $\varphi$ and an SG $\mathcal{G}$ where the transition probabilities are \emph{completely unknown}, design a model-free RL approach to learn an optimal control strategy under which the given LTL tasks are performed successfully with the highest probability against an optimal adversary (i.e., in the worst case).
+If the adversary is not optimal, the controller strategy learned for an optimal adversary performs the task with an even larger probability. \end{problem}